UWMRO/uwmro.github.io/_pages/checklist.md

 Carefully go through these lists of tasks, which keep the telescope and the observatory safe and in working order.
 MRO users are liable for any and all damages to the equipment caused by failure to properly follow these guidelines.

-1. ____ **Secure the Telescope.** You likely already turned off power to the telescope's motors, but double-check that it's off (The lights on the F1 should be "blinky") and Evora has been shutdown.
+1. ____ **Secure the Telescope.** You likely already turned off power to the telescope's motors, but double-check.
+The power to equipment in the mount should remain on, but the lights on the F1 should be "in blinky").
+Confirm that Evora has been shutdown.
 If you haven't already, now is a good time to take a copy of your data.

 2. ____ **Clean the Observatory.** Aim to leave the observatory cleaner than you found it.
 Sweep from top to bottom.
 Clean up and wipe down the kitchen, the dining table, and the day room so there are no food particles left out to attract critters.
 Wipe down the  stove, microwave, counter, and sink.
 Scrub the bathrooms.
 Collect all the garbage and recycling to dispose of in the PAB loading dock.